vocdoni/blind-csp/README.md

 ```
 PubKeyRootCSP = PrivKeyRootCSP * G
-PrivKey2 = PrivkeyRootCSP + ProcessId
+PrivKey2 = PrivkeyRootCSP + electionId
-PubKey2 = PubKeyRootCSP + ProcessId
+PubKey2 = PubKeyRootCSP + electionId
 ```

-So if PubKey2 becomes the election CSP public key, there is no way the CSP can share signatures before the processId is known and there is no way to reuse a CSP signature for a different election process.
+So if PubKey2 becomes the election CSP public key, there is no way the CSP can share signatures before the electionId is known and there is no way to reuse a CSP signature for a different election process.

 ![flow diagram](https://raw.githubusercontent.com/vocdoni/blind-csp/master/misc/blind_csp_flow.svg)